 - flea, tick, heartworm treatment

-If your basic wellness plan doesn't cover all of these things, many plans allow for add-on coverage that could cover specific conditions or even alternative vet care such as acupuncture or behavioral modification training.
-Trupanion, one of the primary pet insurers, offers an add-on package that covers surgeries, hospital stays, carts and prosthetic devices, medicine, diagnostic tests, and supplements.
+If your basic wellness plan doesn't cover all of these things, some plans allow for add-on coverage that could cover specific conditions or even alternative vet care such as acupuncture or behavioral modification training.
+Be sure to ask about these specifics if they are something you want.

 Always check with your veterinarian before changing your pet’s diet, medication, or physical activity routines.
 This information is not a substitute for a vet’s opinion.